 History and Archaeology of Hamat Tiberias

-Hamat Tiberias may be at the location of the Canaanite city of Hammath Joshua 19:35), yet so far, no archaeological evidence was recovered from that period.
-The site was especially popular in the Roman and Byzantine periods, as its thermal water were believed to have curative powers.
-The Jewish Talmud referred to it several times, suggesting its water were steamed in the gates of Hell.
-So far only a small section of the Roman-era baths has been exposed, but in the 1960s an ancient synagogue was uncovered next to the bath house.
-Used for over 500 years, it was renovated several times.
-In one of it renovations an ornate mosaic floor was installed, whose main subject is a Zodiac with Helios in the middle.
-The appearance of a pagan sun-god in the synagogue’s floor continues to buzzle scholars to this day.
+Hamat Tiberias may be at the location of the Canaanite city of Hammath mentioned in Joshua 19:35, yet archaeological evidence from that period still needs to be recovered.
+The Romans developed the site, arguing its thermal water had curative powers.
+The Jewish Talmud referred to it several times and suggested its water be steamed in the gates of Hell.
+So far, only a tiny section of the Roman-era baths has been exposed, but in the 1960s, archaeologists uncovered an ancient synagogue at the site.
+Used for over 500 years, the Jews renovated it several times.
+They laid an ornate mosaic floor in one of its renovations, whose main subject is a Zodiac with Helios in the middle.
+The appearance of a pagan sun god on the synagogue’s floor continues to puzzle scholars to this day.

 What’s a Zodiac Doing in Ancient Synagogue Floors?

-Hamat Tiberias is not the only site where figurative art, Zodiac, and Helios appear in the decoration of an ancient synagogue.
+Hamat Tiberias is not the only site where figurative art, the Zodiac, and Helios appear in the decoration of an ancient synagogue.
 Similar themes were recorded also in the ancient synagogues of Beth-Alpha, Sepphoris, Naaran, and more.
-They all seem to attest to a liberal attitude in Judaism in antiquity which is barely reflected in the Talmud.
+They all seem to attest to a liberal attitude in Judaism in antiquity, barely reflected in the Talmud.
 Nevertheless, the exact meaning of these symbols remains uncertain.
 One popular explanation, developed by Prof. Zeev Weiss, suggests that they symbolize God and his omnipotence.

 Touring Hamat Tiberias

-Hamat Tiberias is a national park.
-It is open every day from 8:00 to 17:00, and has an entry fee.
-The Ottoman-era bath house near the entrance, Hamam Sulieman, was developed to a small museum presenting the history and archaeology of the site.
-Recently, an audio-visual presentation was installed in the ancient synagogue as well.
+Hamat Tiberias is a national park that is open every day from 8:00 to 17:00, and has an entry fee.
+The Ottoman-era bath house near the entrance (Hamam Sulieman) now functions as a small museum presenting the history and archaeology of the site.
+It also includes an audio-visual presentation.

 A visit to Hamat Tiberias can be combined with a guided day tour of the Galilee.